laynegt/lyle-overbay/README.md

 ### Time spent ###

-This took ~6 hours over two days.
-Core functionality took 2.5-3 hours, the grunt build took an hour+, and I spent another hour or so manual testing and polishing.
-Writing this documentation took another hour.
-I also spent time catching up on the current state of CommonJS vs. AMD, etc. before deciding on using globals (simpler for this), which I didn't count toward the time.
+I spent ~6 hours over two days.
+Probably half that was spent on core functionality.
+I also spent time catching up on the current state of CommonJS vs. AMD, etc., but I didn't count this toward the total (I used globals to keep it simple).